112101011/Count-Down-Timer./README.md

 ![pic](https://github.com/112101011/Count-Down-Timer./assets/111628378/9f1be835-1a2f-4541-9025-ce1f6fddce0c)

 ## Further scope:
-Sound can be added this count down timer.
+Sound can be added to this count down timer.
 We can add it two ways.
-One would be that the sound is on while the count down timer is decrementing and it sound stops as soon as time left becomes zero.
-Other would be sound is on as soon as timer is zero.
+One would be that the sound is 'ON' while the count down timer is decrementing and it sound stops as soon as time left becomes zero.
+Other would be sound is 'ON' as soon as timer is zero.